13 Mother’s Day Gift Box & Basket Ideas That Beat a Basic Paper Bag Any Day

 What to include: Amethyst or rose quartz crystals, lavender essential oil roller, meditation card deck, silk eye pillow, a small journal, and a printed QR code linking to a curated Spotify playlist.

-Where To Get It: Build from Etsy shops, metaphysical stores, or wellness boutiques.
+Where to get it: Build from Etsy shops, metaphysical stores, or wellness boutiques.

 Price: $35-$60

-6. Cottagecore Picnic Basket
+6. Cottagecore Picnic

 The magic here is in the presentation.
 Use a real wicker basket (not a cardboard box), line it with a checkered cloth, and arrange everything like it belongs in a magazine.
 Then actually take her on the picnic.
 The basket is the invitation, not just the gift.